 - To join a dimension table to the fact table: - 1.
-Click the join tool, [16], (in the upper right of the OLAP Model main window) to enter Add Joins mode, and draw a line between the dimension table and the fact table.

-Tip: Another way to switch to Add Joins mode is to right-click in a blank space of the right frame and select Add Joins Mode.
+Click the join tool, do , (in the upper right of the OLAP Model main window) to enter Add Joins mode, and draw a line between the dimension table and the fact table. - Tip: Another way to switch to Add Joins mode is to right-click in a blank space of the right frame and select Add Joins Mode.

-Hyperion Integration Server displays the Create New Dimension dialog box.
+Essbase Integration Services Console displays the Create New Dimension dialog box.

-Note: If the predefined primary-foreign relationship exists between the table that you drag to the right frame and the fact table, Hyperion Integration Server creates a join automatically and displays the Create New Dimension dialog box.
+Note: If the predefined primary-foreign relationship exists between the fact table and the table that you drag to the right frame, Essbase Integration Services creates a join automatically and displays the Create New Dimension dialog box.